Antonio-Larrubia/Code-Wars/array_methods/readme.md

   Function that is called for every element of `arr`.
 Each time `callbackFn` executes, the returned value is added to `newArray`.
   The `callbackFn` function accepts the following arguments:

   **element**

   The current element being processed in the array.

    **indexOptional**
     The index of the current element being processed in the array.

    **arrayOptional**
     The array map was called upon.

 **thisArgOptional**
   Value to use as this when executing callbackFn.

+### Time complexity

+O(n) being n the number of items in the array.

 ## reduce
 ## filter